6 steps to manage supply chain risks

 Next, key customers need to be contacted to determine their needs in the coming weeks.

-This will create a forecast of expected sales, which will inform your inventory purchases as well as your cash flow forecast.
+This will create a forecast of expected sales, which will allow you to adjust your inventory purchases and forecast your cash flow.

 Lajevardi says another result of this exercise should be a simplification of your product range.
 “Instead of making 10 different versions of 10 things, with limited inventory, pick five products and focus on those for the short term.”